One of the most frequent questions I get...

 Can a gymnast ever lose weight, safely?

 In short, yes.
 There is a safe, sustainable way to lose weight (technically, aim for bodyfat), but this takes careful planning and vigilance.
+And, this is likely going to be in response to normalizing behaviors that had been keeping the body weight inflated (like binging, erratic meal patterns, etc).
 But, there are VERY few adolescent gymnasts who need to lose weight.
+Why?
+Because aiming for weight loss while there is still growth potential is likely inappropriate, especially if they have not started menstruating.
+The body will fight back very hard as it wants to continue growing and developing to it’s genetic potential.

 I ruined my gymnastics career by trying to look like a gymnast whose body type was SO different from mine.
 It didn’t matter how much weight I lost, I would never look like her because of genetics.
 Sadly, there wasn’t anyone to tell me that was OK.

 Gymnastics is an aesthetic sport that has high rates of eating disorders.
-There is a lot of pressure from coaches, (some) judges, and society for gymnast’s to have a certain “look”.
+There is a lot of pressure from coaches, (some) judges, and society for gymnasts to have a certain “look”.
 Going for a “look” will always leave you disappointed.
-And, most weight loss methods will leave you with a heap of food guilt, body dysmorphia, and an unlikely chance to sustain the weight loss.
+And, most weight loss methods will leave you with a heap of food guilt, bad body image, and an unlikely chance to sustain the weight loss.

 I do not practice like this anymore.
 Diets only work temporarily, and weight loss for the gymnast does not equal improved performance.
 In fact, often times the gymnast who sets out to lost 5, 10, 20 pounds ends up developing an eating disorder and quitting the sport.